-The Section does not take away the power of the Court to suspend the sentence awarded to the convict under the Act.
+Section 32-A does not take away the power of Court to suspend the sentence awarded to the convict under the Act.
 That does not however confer a right on the convict to ask for suspension of the sentence as a matter of right in all cases.
-A sentence awarded under the Act can be suspended by the Appellate Court only and strictly subject to the conditions spelt out in Section 37.
+A sentence awarded under the Act can be suspended by Appellate Court only and strictly subject to the conditions spelt out in Section 37.

 Petitioners in Tara Singh v.
 Union of India, Writ Petition (Crl) No. 190 of 2014 prayed for the grant of a remission in exercise of power under Article 32 of The Constitution of India.
 Article 32 enables a citizen to move SC for enforcement of his fundamental rights.
 The ‘factual matrix’ did not suggest that there had been violation of any fundamental right.
 SC thus found the prayer, ‘totally misconceived‘.